nthmost/ignite-friday/README.md

 ## Articles

 * [Data science for the 9 year old](https://medium.com/the-andela-way/data-science-for-the-9-year-old-e1e693df98f7).
-A short article about what data science is and why you might want to play with it.
+A short article with cute images explaining what data science is and why you might want to play with it.

 ## About Me